College Tax Benefits for Arkansas Residents

 What Is a 529 Plan?

-These plans are sponsored by states, and all 50 states have at least one version.
-They're considered tax-advantaged accounts because you're not taxed at the federal level on the growth of the money you contribute to the plan, and most states don't tax the growth either.
+A 529 plan is a flexible, tax-advantaged college savings plan that's sponsored by a given state, and all 50 states have at least one version.
+The reason they're considered tax-advantaged is that you're not taxed at the federal level on the growth of the money you contribute to the plan, and most states don't tax the growth either.
 Of course, there's one small catch.
-The funds must be used for qualified educational purposes when you make withdrawals.
+The funds must be used for qualified educational purposes at the elementary through high school levels (or for college-level and beyond) when you make withdrawals.

 There Is No Deduction for Tuition

 The Value of the Arkansas Section 529 Tax Deduction

-Considering that the top income tax bracket in Arkansas is 6.9 percent, a $10,000 contribution to a state plan can save you up to $690 at tax time.
-The deduction is a 6.9 percent bonus right off the bat.
+Considering that the top income tax bracket in Arkansas is 6.9%, a $10,000 contribution to a state plan can save you up to $690 at tax time.
+The deduction is a 6.9% bonus right away.

 Claiming the Deduction

-The deduction is actually considered an “adjustment to income.”
-You don't have to itemize to take advantage of it.
-You can claim it on Line 22 of the state income tax form for full-year residents, but you must first complete Form AR1000ADJ, the Schedule of Adjustments, and attach it to your tax return.
+The deduction is actually considered an “adjustment to income,” meaning you don't have to itemize to take advantage of it.
+You can claim it on line 22 of the state income tax form for full-year residents, but you must first complete Form AR1000ADJ, the Schedule of Adjustments, and attach it to your tax return.